kubawajs/nursery-nav/README.md

 ### Backend

-For MVP version, there is a static JSON file provided as backend API.
+A static JSON file is provided as the backend API for the MVP version.
 Check `./data/RZ-instytucje-enriched.json`

 ## Features